-Ground vehicles like road automotive, warehouse AGVs, or even household robot vacuum cleaners, all have different sensors equipped by them, suiting their size, environment of operation and budget.
+Ground vehicles like road automotives, warehouse AGVs, or even household robot vacuum cleaners, all have different sensors equipped, suiting their size, environment of operation and budget.
 Moreover, the choice of sensor is affected by the indented mission of the vehicle.
-Most vehicles would use the data for basic localization and mapping while some of them also expect fine reconstruction of environment or detecting surrounding objects they try to avoid bumping into (or contrarily, would like to interact with).
+Most vehicles would use the data for basic localization and mapping, while some of them also expect fine reconstruction of environment or detecting surrounding objects they try to avoid bumping into (or contrarily, would like to interact with).

 Different types of sensors suit different tasks.
-To achieve the goal of collecting universal ground vehicle datasets, we tried our best to equip our robot with almost all kinds of sensors utilized in SLAM and self-driving field, hoping that the datasets it produce would fit most, if not all, SLAM algorithms.
+To achieve the goal of collecting universal ground vehicle datasets, we tried our best to equip our robot with almost all kinds of sensors utilized in the SLAM and self-driving field, hoping that the datasets it produces would fit most, if not all, SLAM algorithms.
 To be specific, our choice covers visual sensors (including frame-based RGB cameras, depth cameras, infra-red cameras and event-based cameras), LiDARs (including rotational ones and solid ones), inertial sensors, mmWave radars, ultrasonic range finders and GNSS receivers.
-In this section, we will introduce the fleet of sensors on the robot.
+In this section, we will introduce the sensor suite on the robot.